rrlove/git-stone-soup/_episodes/03-create.md

 {: .bash}

-But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `guac` called `.git`:
+But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory within `stonesoup` called `.git`:

 ~~~
 $ ls -a